 $960,001 and over | 5.5% of total dutiable value |

-When do I have to pay stamp duty?
+When do I have to pay stamp duty in Victoria?

-In Victoria you have to pay stamp duty within 30 days of settlement.
-However, if you are settling electronically your stamp duty may be payable on the day of settlement.
-This means you need to make sure you budget for stamp duty on top of your deposit, mortgage, building inspection, moving costs and other expenses.
-Unfortunately, stamp duty needs to be paid up front and can’t be paid periodically as a part of your mortgage.
+You will need to pay stamp duty as part of your settlement.
+This means you need to make sure you budget for stamp duty on top of your deposit, registration fees, mortgage, building inspection, moving costs and other expenses.
+Unfortunately, settlement can’t proceed until your stamp duty is paid up and can’t defer payment like mortgage repayments.

 Buying or Selling?